Syndicode

 How Syndicode can help build a startup

 We are a digital transformation and consulting partner who knows how to build a startup from scratch and enter the market with the right solution at the right time.
+We have a track record of delivering solutions that have helped our clients become successful startup companies.

 Among our latest startup projects is SwiftComply, a B2B city services platform that helps restaurants automate their compliance processes across Ireland and the USA.
 Since we started working, the company has launched several new services and managed to expand up to 450 cities.